List of Fitbit products: Activity trackers

+Fitbit Air

+Fitbit's entry-level tracker, announced in May 2026.
+It is screen-less and was released alongside the redesigned Google Health app, with an optional subscription to Google Health Premium for artificial intelligence-powered health insights.

 Fitbit Inspire 3

-Fitbit's entry-level tracker with a 0.76" OLED display and plastic chassis.
+Fitbit's midrange tracker with a 0.76" OLED display and plastic chassis.
 Announced in August 2022, was released on September 15, 2022.

 Fitbit Charge 6

 Fitbit's premium tracker, with a 1.04" display and mix of features from the Inspire and Sense.
 Released in September 2023, it supports some smartwatch functionality like Google Maps, YouTube Music, and Google Pay.

 Smartwatches

 Fitbit Versa 4

 The Fitbit Versa 4 was released on September 23, 2022.

 Fitbit Sense 2

 The Fitbit Sense 2 was released on September 23, 2022.

 Fitbit Ace LTE

 In July 2024, Fitbit announced the new Fitbit Ace LTE.
 Switching from the tracker design of previous Aces to a smartwatch form factor.

 Smart scales

 Fitbit Aria Air

-The Fitbit Aria Air smart scale was released in 2019.
+The Fitbit Aria Air smart scale was released in 2019 and priced at $49.95.